wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/work-cloud-sustainability/includes/factors-mapping.md

 **Scenario 2**

-When selecting a factors mapping of Fuel Type (reference data), the formula will use the library to dynamically search for the factor and to find a match with the correct emission factor and fuel type for the activity.
+When selecting a factors mapping of Fuel Type (reference data), the formula will use the library to dynamically search for the factor, and to find a match with the correct emission factor and fuel type for the activity.
 This approach simplifies the number of formulas but requires you to define a factors mapping in the library.

 Before factors mapping can occur, you’ll need to set up emission factors and reference data.
 Make sure that you include a factors mapping for each piece of reference data in a category.
 If a calculation is based on factors mapping, but you haven’t mapped one piece of reference data, the calculation will fail because the factors mapping can’t be assigned.